Verryx-02/RAM-USB/README.md

 ## Getting Started

-> ⚠️ This project is under active development and not ready for production use.
+> ⚠️ This project is under active development and is not ready for production use.
+It has only been tested on macOS.
+It should work on Linux, but it has not been tested yet.

 To test the registration process locally: